 Also Take a Look at ===>> Reputations Matter When Searching for a Job

-I really need a job.
-Any deviation of this is bad – I need money, I’ll do anything, I’ll work for cheap.
-This is not a welfare agency, it’s a place of business.
-You should be offering reasons why you’ll be a valuable asset to the company, not whining about your bad luck or trying to guilt-trip them into hiring you.
+We all need a job, especially when we are unemployed, but saying you really need a job is not a good start.
+It implies that you need money, you will do anything, you will work for cheap.
+No one wants to hire a desperate person.
+You should be offering reasons why you would be a valuable asset to the company, not whining about your bad luck or thinking that you can guilt-trip them into hiring you (you can’t).

 Also Take a Look at ===>> 9 Reasons Why I Won’t Hire You

-I smoke.
-This is shorthand for telling an employer that you’re going to take extra breaks.
+There is no need to tell a potential employer about bad habits (smoking, biting your nails, etc.).
+This is shorthand for telling an employer that you’re going to take extra breaks or be a poor influence on others.
 Everyone knows that smokers are masterful at squeezing in multiple five minute breaks into the workday.
-Even if you do smoke, don’t admit it in the interview.
+Even if you do smoke (or bite your nails), don’t admit it in the interview.
 You’ll have to keep your smoke breaks minimal, if at all, and find a way to control the smell.

-I can’t start until next month.
-This one is self-explanatory.
+Maybe you have an upcoming vacation or other reason why you can’t start immediately.
+Don’t bring this up until you get a job offer.
+Could be that they may not want you to start immediately.
 Many times employers will give you ample time to prepare for a job, but sometimes they need you to start right away.
 If you’re not ready to work, don’t go into the interview.

 – more – Job Interviews gone wrong